 The familiar voice seemed to come from far away mixed with the buzzing sound of the plane’s engines.
+Most of the passengers were still asleep, including the baby that cried most of the time during the take off.

 Chandeep opened her eyes, sat up, straightened her salwar kameez, brushed her long dark hair off her face, adjusted her sunni and looked at her Aunt Aagya.

+Aunt Aagya was her mother’s eldest sister.
+She was the one in the family who opposed Hardipa, her younger sister, to follow her newly-married husband to London in the early seventies, “a city of wealth but also of ungodliness”.
+She was a staunch supporter of their own ethnicity, a believer in the family religion and customs.

-Aunt Aagya, her mother’s eldest sister, continued talking in Punjabi in soothing soft tones, ’Did you have a nice sleep, dear?’ she asked, concern in her voice.
-Not receiving an answer, she went on, ‘You seemed very agitated at Sri Guru Ram Das Ji Airport, you know?
+She continued talking in Punjabi in soothing soft tones, ’Did you have a nice sleep, dear?
+You seemed very agitated at Sri Guru Ram Das Ji Airport.
+You know?
 Your father and mother thought it would be better to give you a sleeping tablet during the flight.
 You have slept soundly all the way.
 We are flying over England.
 We will land shortly in London.’
-She then stroked the young girl’s hand and asked, ‘Do you need to go to the Ladies, dear?’
+She stroked the young girl’s hand.
+‘Do you need to go to the Ladies, dear?’

 Chandeep nodded.